The heritage of North Thailand

 Intangible Cultural Heritage (ICH)

-The Intangible Cultural Heritage of a place indicates ‘the practices, representations, expressions, knowledge, skills – as well as the instruments, objects, artefacts and cultural spaces associated in addition to that – that people recognize as part of their Cultural Heritage.
+The Intangible Cultural Heritage of a place indicates ‘the practices, representations, expressions, knowledge, skills – as well as the instruments, objects, artifacts and cultural spaces associated in addition to that – that people recognize as part of their Cultural Heritage.
 It doesn’t refer to objects such as tangible heritage.
 We also call ICH “living heritage” or “living culture”.
 UNESCO inscribed Thai Traditional massage on its list of Intangible Cultural Heritage last year.

 ICH is a relatively new phenomenon.
 Only in 2003, UNESCO recognized the importance of safeguarding ICH in an era of globalization.
 You can find the text of the convention for the safeguarding of the Intangible Cultural Heritage here.
 UNESCO states that the importance of intangible cultural heritage is not the cultural manifestation itself but rather the wealth of knowledge and skills that people transmit from generation to generation.